FuelLabs/fuel-indexer/docs/src/getting-started/dependencies.md

 On macOS systems, you can install PostgreSQL through Homebrew.
 If it isn't present on your system, you can install it according to the [instructions](https://brew.sh/).

-Once installed, you can add PostgreSQL to your system by running `brew install postgresql`.
+Once installed, you can add PostgreSQL to your system by running `brew install postgresql@15`.

 ## WASM